Are you planning some big goals for yourself but feeling apprehensive because you already have a lot going on?

 And because I was busy with work and clients, it took a long time to make it happen

-Before I even told anyone I had something for sale, my husband and I want out for dinner and champagne.
+Before I even launched the product publicly, my husband and I went out for dinner and champagne.

-The goal was to celebrate setting up the shop because that is really an important part of selling a product online.
+The goal was to celebrate the process of creating a product.

 But heck yeah, I had a drink to celebrate to accomplish the work that I put into actually creating it.